SB619 (2026) Detail

 (3) Courts shall give cases in which animals have been confiscated by an arresting officer priority on the court calendar.
 In cases in which animals have been confiscated by an arresting officer or his or her agency, a status hearing shall be held by the court within 14 days of the confiscation of the animals.

-(A) The scope of the hearing shall be limited to whether the impounding of the animal or animals was authorized.
-Upon such a showing, the court may require the defendant or appellant to post a bond or other security in an amount not exceeding $1,000 for each animal in custody or make a determination of disposition that is in the best interest of the animal's health, safety, and wellbeing.
-If the confiscated animal is co-owned by the defendant, the court may transfer the defendant's interest in the property to the remaining owner or co-owners equitably if the court determines that such is in the best interest of the animal's health, safety, and wellbeing.
+(A) A purpose of the hearing shall be to determine whether the confiscation of the animal or animals was legal.
+Upon such a showing, the court may require the defendant or appellant to post a bond or other security in an amount not exceeding $1,000 for each animal in custody and/or make a determination of custody that is in the best interest of the animal's health, safety, and wellbeing.
+If the confiscated animal is co-owned by the defendant, the court may transfer the custody of the animal to the remaining owner or co-owners equitably if the court determines that such is in the best interest of the animal's health, safety, and wellbeing.
+The court may also address any other matters before it as raised by either party or if it is in the interests of justice.
+Upon request from either party or by order of the court, this hearing may include the defendant's arraignment.
+Waiver of the arraignment by the defendant shall not waive the 14 day hearing set forth in this paragraph.

 2 Effective Date.
 This act shall take effect January 1, 2027.